Isaaczhu9877/GameOfLife/README.md

 - As a user, I want to be able to save a current in progress board to file
 - As a user, I want to be reminded of the option to save my game when I exit the application
 - As a user, I want to be given the option to load my game from file when I start the application

+##Phase 4: Task 2

+I have implemented a robust class with a method that throws an exception.
+The Board class methods getValue and setBoard throws an InvalidCoordinateException when the  user tries to access a position that is not on the current board.
+The tests in the boardTest class tests this exception with testGetValueInBoard/testGetValueNotInBoard/testSetBoardInBoard/testSetBoardNotInBoard.